Tracking performance

 These metrics measure how recipients interact with your emails.

-Total number of emails delivered across all steps in the flow.
+Total number of emails delivered across all steps in the workflow.

-What it tells you: The volume of email activity from this flow.
+What it tells you: The volume of email activity from this workflow.

 How it’s calculated: If 100 contacts each receive 5 emails, that’s 500 emails sent.